 As someone whose image is integral to their act, Lady Gaga may want to lay off the (bleach) bottle for a while, or face wearing wigs more often off-stage as well as on.
 Constantly changing hairstyles are a large part of the visual element of her act, sometimes using a wig, and sometimes subjecting her own hair to some new torturous styling.

 But with her admission that her hair is falling out, it seems likely she is suffering from a form of Traction Alopecia, a type of hair loss in which excessive tension is put on the hair and is a common cause of hair loss in women.
-This may be caused by tight hairstyles such as braids, pony tails and corn rows, but it can also be caused by over-processing with chemicals, such as bleaches and dyes, as seems to be the case with Lady GaGa.
+This may be caused by tight hairstyles such as braids, pony tails. hair extensions and wigs, many of which Gaga wears frequently.

 Why is bleaching bad for hair?